 How do Workforce Development Institute classes differ from traditional college classes?

 The Workforce Development Institute (WDI) offers non-credit training courses for students who need skills training, but do not need credit or a degree for that training.
-Students who successfully complete a WDI course earn CEUs (Continuing Education Units), which are accepted by many professional organizations, and a Hudson Valley Community College WDI Certificate of Completion, (or Certificate of Participation, if there is no final exam or project).
+Students who successfully complete a WDI course earn CEUs (Continuing Education Units), which are accepted by many professional organizations, and a Hudson Valley Community College WDI Certificate of Completion.